Intensity Guidelines for 80/20 Running

 Your 80/20 Run plan employs a five-zone intensity scale.
 It is very important that you do each workout and workout segment at the right intensity.
 This article provides all of the information you’ll need to determine your intensity zones so you can monitor your intensity during workouts and ensure you’re always in the right zone.

-Your personal intensity zones can be automatically calculated and saved based on the protocols below at the Zone Calculator.
+Your personal intensity zones can be automatically calculated based on the protocols below at the Zone Calculator.
 Beginner athletes may find the testing protocols outlined below difficult, so feel free to use Perceived Effort outlined at the end of this document until you are comfortable doing the testing below.

 There is more than one way to measure intensity.
 I recommend that you use a combination of three intensity metrics: pace, heart rate, and perceived effort.
 Pace is useful because it’s a performance-relevant variable.
 You race on the clock, so why not also train by the clock?
 However, pace becomes less reliable when you’re running uphill or downhill.

 Heart rate is helpful because it helps runners avoid the single most common training mistake: pushing too hard in runs that are supposed to be done at low intensity (Zones 1 and 2).
 But heart rate is not a reliable way to monitor intensity during short efforts at high intensity, because heart rate lags behind abrupt changes in pace.